Papar

-Origins
+Papar in Iceland

-The first Norsemen began settling in Iceland in 874 CE.
-The oldest Scandinavian source mentioning the existence of the Papar, however, the Íslendingabók ("Book of the Icelanders") by Icelandic chronicler Ari Þorgilsson, was written between 1122 and 1133, some time after the event.
-Ari writes of "Christian men", titled the 'Papar' by the Norsemen, who departed the isle because of their dislike of the 'heathen' Norse, pointing to the possibility of the Papar having arrived before the Norse.
+The first Norsemen began settling in Iceland in AD 874.
+The oldest Scandinavian source mentioning the existence of the Papar, however, the Íslendingabók (Book of the Icelanders) by Icelandic chronicler Ari Þorgilsson, was written between 1122 and 1133, some time after the event.
+Ari writes of "Christian men", titled the Papar by the Norsemen, who departed the island because of their dislike of the 'heathen' Norse, pointing to the possibility of the Papar having arrived before the Norse.

 An earlier source that could possibly refer to the Papar is the work of Dicuil, an early 9th-century Irish monk and geographer, which included mention of the wandering of "holy men" to the lands of the north.
 However, it is not known whether Dicuil is speaking about Iceland, as Gaelic-Irish hermits also settled in other islands of the north such as Orkney and Shetland.

 Several Icelandic toponyms have been linked to the Papar, including the island of Papey and the Vestmannaeyjar ("islands of the Westmen"), but no archaeological evidence in these places has yet confirmed the link.

 Another theory is that the two sources were conflated and that Þorgilsson based his history on the writings of Dicuil.

 The Landnámabók (The Icelandic Book of Settlements), possibly dating from the 11th century in its original form, clearly states on page one that Irish monks had been living on Iceland before the arrival of Norse settlers.
 According to this account, the basis behind this knowledge was monks' leaving behind numerous reminders of their stay, including Irish books, bells and crosiers, helping the Norse to identify their predecessors.
 According to the Landnámabók, the Irish monks left the island either when the Norse arrived or were no longer living there when the Norse arrived.

-Papar in the Faroes
+Papar in the Faroe Islands

 There are also several toponyms relating to the Papar in the Faroe Islands.
 Among these are Paparøkur near Vestmanna, and Papurshílsur near Saksun.
 Vestmanna, in fact, is short for Vestmannahøvn, meaning the "harbour of the Westmen" (Gaels).
 A churchyard on the island of Skúgvoy also has tombstones which display a possible Gaelic origin or influence.

 Some of the sagas suggest that Grímr, a Norse explorer, may have been responsible for driving them out, despite probably being a Norse–Gael himself: